AzmeenaAbdulJabbbar/difference-between-the-is-and-in-operators/README.md

 Use in to check for membership in collections.

 is does not check for equality — that’s what == is for.

+in — Membership Operator
+The in operator checks whether a value exists in an iterable (like lists, strings, or tuples).

+fruits = ['apple', 'banana', 'cherry']

+print('banana' in fruits)  # True
+print('mango' in fruits)   # False

+text = "hello world"
+print('h' in text)         # True
+📊 Summary Table
+Operator	Purpose	Example Use Case is	Identity (same object)	Checking if a is None in	Membership (exists in group)	Checking if 'x' in my_list

+✅ Quick Tips
+Use is for identity checks (e.g., None, singleton values).

+Use in to check for membership in collections.

+is does not check for equality — that’s what == is for.